MyWorksHarshaNaik/Demo-project/README.md

 # Demo-project
-This is my first demo project on github
+This is my first demo project on github.
+Author - Harsha Naik